 Why More Businesses Are Going All In With Video

 There’s a growing trend among businesses to produce videos to engage customers and prospects.
-From B2B companies to consumer brands, marketers are increasingly turning to video to connect with consumers.
+From B2B companies to consumer brands, and even dental marketers are increasingly turning to video to connect with consumers.

 According to HubSpot Research, 93% of business leaders say they want to increase their social media presence.
 Video was the biggest media trend of 2021 and has become a critical component of any successful digital marketing campaign.

 87% of marketers who use video saw a positive ROI in 2020, a huge increase from the 33% who said the same in 2015.
 For 94% of marketers, videos have improved user understanding of a product or service, leading to the 43% who saw a reduction in customer support calls.